Kode-Monkey/Kode-Monkey.github.io/_posts/2018-02-22-Online-Presence.markdown

 <p>Anything online that reflects you and/or your business.
 Your online presence is more than just about your business it is also about you. </p>

 <p>How are you presenting your self and your business online?
-Through your companies website, social media accounts,  articles & citations about your business and you; post and tweets, and your search engine and directory listings.</p>
+Through your companies website, social media accounts,  articles &amp; citations about your business and you; post and tweets, and your search engine and directory listings.</p>

 <!-- more -->